-A foundational course for communication majors and minors which introduces students to the study of the human communication process; interpersonal, intercultural, group and public speaking; and also to career opportunities in the field of communication.
+A foundational course which introduces students to the study of the human communication process and career opportunities in the field of communication.

 Voice and Diction

 Through vocal analysis and studying the production and differentiation of sound units in the English language, students identify and develop vocal strengths and identify and remedy vocal problems.
 Students learn to use their voices to achieve maximum understanding and pleasure.
 Includes theory, practice exercises, public performances, and an introduction to the International Phonetic Alphabet.